bwestover/togglifi/README.md

 # togglifi

-Toggle a Wi-Fi network on/off in a Unifi Controller managed network.
+Toggle Wi-Fi networks on/off in a Unifi Controller managed network.

-Includes a basic Flask UI and an API for enabling/disabling a single Wi-FI network using the unificontrol Python package.
+Includes a basic Flask UI and an API for enabling/disabling selected Wi-FI networks using the unificontrol Python package.

 ### Build using an ENV file